tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![Logic App graphical design view](images/logicAppDesigner.png "Logic App Designer")

-1. You can veiw the occurances of your runs by going back to the **Overview** of the Logic App
+1. You can view the occurrences of your runs by going back to the **Overview** of the Logic App

     ![Opening the Logic App overview will show the Run History and see previous runs](images/logicAppOverview.png "Logic App Overview")